Information Theoretic Text-to-Image Alignment: Additional results and ablations

-There are two factors that determine both the quality and the associated computational cost related to the fine-tuning set $\mathcal{S}$: the number of candidate images $M$, out of which a given fraction $k/M$ is selected to be included in $\mathcal{S}$.
-Next, we analyze such trade-off.
-The baseline model \gls{MITUNE} in \Cref{tab:results_ablation_size} corresponds to result obtained by selecting the top $2\%$ images (1 out of 50) according to the \gls{MI} metric.
+Specifically, based on Algorithm~\ref{algo:mitune}, two parameters determine both the quality and the associated computational cost related to the fine-tuning set $\mathcal{S}$: the number of candidate images $M$, and how many $k$ are selected to be included in $\mathcal{S}$.

+\Cref{tab:appendix_ablation_M_k} shows that the best performance is obtained selecting $2\%$ images (1 image out of 50).
 We repeated the finetuning experiments on the categories Color and Shape by varying the selection ratio in the ranges $\{7/50,1/30,1/100,1/500\}$.
 Results indicate that the best selection ratio is the middle-range corresponding to the baseline \gls{MITUNE}.
 We hypothesise that higher selection ratios pollute the fine-tuning set with lower quality images, while a more selective threshold favours images which have the highest alignment but possibly lower realism.
 Additionally, we remark that the number $M$ of candidate images has a negligible impact, above $M=50$, whereas fewer candidate images induce degraded performance.
 Hence, the value $M=50$ is, in our experiments, a sweet-spot that produces a valid candidate set, while not imposing a large computational burden.